apache/accumulo-website/_docs-unreleased/development/iterators.md

 ---
-title: Iterator Design
+title: Iterators
 category: development
 order: 1
 ---

-Accumulo SortedKeyValueIterators, commonly referred to as Iterators for short, are server-side programming constructs that allow users to implement custom retrieval or computational purpose within Accumulo TabletServers.
+Accumulo SortedKeyValueIterators, commonly referred to as **Iterators** for short, are server-side programming constructs that allow users to implement custom retrieval or computational purpose within Accumulo TabletServers.
 The name rightly brings forward similarities to the Java Iterator interface; however, Accumulo Iterators are more complex than Java Iterators.
 Notably, in addition to the expected methods to retrieve the current element and advance to the next element